spookysalsa/medermade.github.io/week-1/12-self-introduction.md

 **DOUBLE CHECK THAT YOU HAVE ISSUES ENABLED AS A FEATURE ON BOTH OF YOUR REPOSITORIES**

 ## Release 3: Review One more
-After you start getting responses, select another person's repository to view.
+After you start seeing other student's self introductions, select another person's repository to view (they should have included a link in their email).

 Leave feedback for the second person using the "Issues" feature on Github.
 Use the ["How to Create an Issue"](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/review.md) instructions for help.